jenkinsci/simple-pull-request-job-plugin/yamlExamples/Readme.md

 ##### Type: list of string

 List of location path can be specified here in the [Ant glob syntax](http://ant.apache.org/manual/Types/fileset.html).
-All these reports will be publish at the end of build.
+All these reports will be published at the end of build.

 **Example** : "\*\*/build/test-reports/\*.xml"